-Hi, my name is Max Bradley-Cole and I am a first-class graduate in Film and TV at the University of Bristol.
-Additionally, I was the Film and TV editor for Epigram, the University of Bristol's student-run newspaper.
+Hi, my name is Max Bradley-Cole and I graduated from the University of Bristol with a BA Hons degree (first class) in Film and Television.
+In my final year, I was the Film and TV editor for Epigram, the University of Bristol's student-run newspaper.

 If people don't remember my cackle of a laugh, they'll probably remember me chewing their ear off about a plethora of topics.
-I am an avid consumer of film and literature.
-I personally keep my local cinema, The Watershed, as well as Bristol City Library alive with the amount of time I spend there.
+I am an avid film watcher, prolific reader, and budding writer.
+I keep an extensive Goodreads catalogue, post articles on my Substack, and I am currently enrolled in photography and creative writing classes at The Guildford Centre.

-Below is a showcase of the film work I have created, both on and off my course, as well as some articles I have written.
+Below is a showcase of the film work I have created, as well as some articles I have written.

 To get in touch, please email me at mbc.31jr@gmail.com or message me via social media.